agregory999/ocifn-apigw-custom-authorizer/README.md

-# OCI Functions for Custom Authoization
+# OCI Functions for Custom Authorization

 Set of functions and associated artifacts in support of allowing OCI API Gateway to authorize clients based on JWT User Assertion.